opf/openproject/docs/faq/README.md

 ### Does OpenProject offer resource management?

 You can [set up budgets](../user-guide/budgets), [set an Estimated time](../user-guide/work-packages/edit-work-package/) for a work package and use the [Assignee board](../user-guide/agile-boards/#choose-between-board-types) to find out how many work packages are assigned to a person, yet.
 Additional resource management features will be added within the next years.
-You can find the roadmap for future releases [here](https://community.openproject.com/projects/openproject/work_packages?query_id=1993).
+You can find the road-map for future releases [here](https://community.openproject.com/projects/openproject/work_packages?query_id=1993).

 ### Is there an organizational chart in OpenProject?